Bright pink cardigan at the Cobra Museum

 Finally on Tuesday we got back to some nice life again; the ice had melted and the snow was gone.
 Marjolein and I did a photo shoot in Delft, hoping that the magnificent building House of Delft with the ceramic walls would be open for public.
 Well, it was, but builders were still finishing it.
 Darn.
 We have to go back at the end of February.
 As Delft is a beautiful old town, we got photos with good backgrounds anyway, but it was wet, wet, wet.
 The Dutch always complain about the weather and that is for a reason.
 It seldom is nice weather.
 Anyway it was a good day for friendship.

 Below: A short video with a scene from the British comedy series One Foot in the Grave.
 For those who don’t know this series, it is about a very grumpy man, Victor Meldrew, who is always complaining about everything.
-In this scene he is in his car with his wife behind the wheel and his MIL in the back seat.
+In this scene he is in his car with his wife behind the wheel and their neighbour in the back seat.
 I saw this clip on Instagram and killed myself laughing.
 Played it over and over again.
 This is British humour at its best; my kind of humour.
 If you want subtitles, you first click on the video triangle and then, when it plays, click on the little square at the bottom right, as I have indicated in blue.

 Ron and I decided to go to Teylers Museum in Haarlem and saw an exhibition of Michelangelo’s drawings and two statues.
 I wasn’t much into the drawings but I did learn quite a bit about the artist.